openmindculture/kleiderordnung-berlin/README.md

 Polylang settings offer automatic redirection to page content based on browser language and preventing caching the front page.
 As we absolutely want to cache static content to prevent costly and redundant recreation of content on the server side and speed up loading time for clients, this option must not be used!

 Automatic detection and redirection can be done alternatively using client-side JavaScript or relying on matching search engine results etc.

+### Localize Media

+If an image or a video is not available in the secondary language after uploading, open the media library (Mediathek) in WP-Admin, switch to list view, and click on the plus sign (+) icons to add a missing language version.
+This will add a translation without duplicating the media file.

 <a name="testing" id="testing"></a>
 ## Development, Performance, Accessibility, and Testing